Rahadul2538/ec2-s3-backend-create-with-terraform/readme.md

   value = aws_s3_bucket.tf_bucket.bucket
 }
 What This Does:
-Prints the EC2 instance's public IP.
+Prints the public IP of the EC2 instance.

-Prints the name of the S3 bucket.
+Prints the S3 bucket name after deployment.

 ✅ Step 5: Configure Remote Backend (backend.tf)
 This file configures Terraform to store its state file in the S3 bucket and optionally use DynamoDB for state locking.